Lupita Cortez Alcalá

 Lupita began her career as an Early Academic Outreach Counselor for the University of California, San Diego (UCSD), serving students in the San Diego region.

 In 2014 and 2015, Lupita was a participant in the prestigious Resnick Aspen Action Forum in Aspen, Colorado.
 Lupita holds a bachelor’s degree in political science from the University of California, San Diego and a master’s degree in planning administration and social policy from the Harvard University, School of Education in Boston, Massachusetts.
 Lupita is a native of Tijuana, Mexico and a former financial aid recipient.
-She is a PUENTE Advisory Board Member and a Mariemont Elementary school site council member.
+Lupita is a member of the PUENTE Advisory Board, the UC Davis, C-STEM, GIRL Advisory Board, and the Linked Learning Alliance Equity Council.
 Lupita is passionate about helping students and parents navigate their personal pathway to higher education.